Guggenheim Museum Bilbao: Founding

-In 1991, the Basque government suggested to the Solomon R. Guggenheim Foundation that it would fund a Guggenheim museum to be built in Bilbao's decrepit port area, once the city's main source of income.
+In 1991, the Basque Government suggested to the Solomon R. Guggenheim Foundation that it would fund a Guggenheim museum to be built in Bilbao's decrepit port area, once the city's main source of income.
 The Basque government agreed to cover the US$100 million construction cost, to create a US$50 million acquisitions fund, to pay a one-time US$20 million fee to the Guggenheim and to subsidize the museum's US$12 million annual budget.
 In exchange, the foundation agreed to manage the institution, rotate parts of its permanent collection through the Bilbao museum and organize temporary exhibitions.

 The museum was built by Ferrovial, at a cost of US$89 million.
 About 5,000 residents of Bilbao attended a preopening extravaganza outside the museum on the night preceding the official opening, featuring an outdoor light show and concerts.
 On 18 October 1997 the museum was opened by Juan Carlos I of Spain.

-On the 13th, two ETA militants had shot dead a Basque policeman who interrupted their attempt to set up grenade launchers to attack the opening.
+On the 13 October, two ETA militants shot dead a Basque policeman who interrupted their attempt to set up grenade launchers to attack the opening.

 Urdaibai expansion

 In 2008, the Guggenheim Museum Bilbao announced that it was looking into building a 53800 sqft expansion in Urdaibai, an estuary to the east of Bilbao.
-By 2022, the government of the Biscay province presented plans to put 40 million euros toward the expansion.
+By 2022, the government of the Biscay province presented plans to put €40 million toward the expansion.

 Building

 Architecture

 The Solomon R. Guggenheim Foundation selected Frank Gehry as the architect, and its director, Thomas Krens, encouraged him to design something daring and innovative.
 The curves on the exterior of the building were intended to appear random; the architect said that "the randomness of the curves are designed to catch the light".
 The interior "is designed around a large, light-filled atrium with views of Bilbao's estuary and the surrounding hills of the Basque country".
 The atrium, which Gehry nicknamed The Flower because of its shape, serves as the organizing center of the museum.

-When the Guggenheim Museum Bilbao opened to the public in 1997, it was immediately hailed as one of the world's most spectacular buildings in the style of Deconstructivism (although Gehry does not associate himself with that architectural movement), a masterpiece of the 20th century.
+When the museum opened to the public in 1997, it was immediately hailed as one of the world's most spectacular buildings in the style of Deconstructivism (although Gehry does not associate himself with that architectural movement), a masterpiece of the 20th century.
 Architect Philip Johnson described it as "the greatest building of our time", while critic Calvin Tomkins, in The New Yorker, characterized it as "a fantastic dream ship of undulating form in a cloak of titanium," its brilliantly reflective panels also reminiscent of fish scales.
 Herbert Muschamp praised its "mercurial brilliance" in The New York Times Magazine.
 The Independent calls the museum "an astonishing architectural feat".